 Due from other governments consists of amounts due to the County at year-end but remitted after year-end.
-The balance consists primarily of sales tax and other taxes due from the State of Wyoming, payments in lieu of taxes due from the federal government, and reimbursements for grant expenditures due from the State of Wyoming, the federal government, or other agencies.
+The balance consists primarily of sales tax and other taxes due from the State of Wyoming, and reimbursements for grant expenditures due from the State of Wyoming, the federal government, or other agencies.